MaskingTechnology/jitar/migrations/migrate-from-0.5.x-to-0.6.x.md

 # Migrate from 0.5.x to 0.6.0

-The 0.6 version of Jitar introduces breaking changes to ...
+The 0.6 version of Jitar introduces minor breaking changes.
 All changes are described here, with instructions how to adopt them.

 ## Set up and tear down scripts